 "Cleveland State University is an urban campus serving a racially, culturally, and economically diverse student body.
 Diversity is extremely important to CSU.
-Explain your experience serving diverse students and how you will make a positive contribution to CSU's diverse community."
+Explain your experience serving diverse students and how you will make a positive contribution to CSU's diverse community.
+For applicants who have not yet had the opportunity for such experience, note how your work will contribute to CSU's commitment to diversity and mission as an urban serving university."

 7. All advertisements must also include the equal opportunity statement, which is automatically printed on the on-line website: